GerHobbelt/js-yaml/README.md

     (`!!js/undefined`, `!!js/regexp` and `!!js/function`):
     http://yaml.org/type/
   - `DEFAULT_FULL_SCHEMA` - all supported YAML types.
-- `json` _(default: false)_ - compatibility with JSON.parse behaviour.
+- `json` _(default: false)_ - compatibility with `JSON.parse` behaviour.
 If true, then duplicate keys in a mapping will override values rather than throwing an error.
 - `metaKey` _(default: null)_ - if set, then saves start line and start position of each field under this key into the resulting object.
+- `legacy` _(default: false)_ - check for non-ASCII line breaks in the file and throw an exception when any exist in the YAML input
+- `listener` _(default: null)_ - function which is invoked for YAML parse events.
+(Currently the element `open` and `close` events are emitted for every YAML node)

-NOTE: This function **does not** understand multi-document sources, it throws exception on those.
+NOTE: the `safeLoad` function **does not** understand multi-document sources, it throws an exception on those.

 NOTE: JS-YAML **does not** support schema-specific tag resolution restrictions.
-So, the JSON schema is not as strictly defined in the YAML specification.
+So, the JSON schema is not as strictly defined as in the YAML specification.
 It allows numbers in any notation, use `Null` and `NULL` as `null`, etc.
 The core schema also has no such restrictions.
 It allows binary notation for integers.